dluxio/dluxio/README.md

 # dluxio
 ## Decentralized Limitless User Experiences

 A community driven decentralized project that aims to provide VR as a decentralized alternative to social media/media distribution that is inherently monetized.
-And AR as an alternative to extra devices for modern points of interactivity; terminals and points-of-sale.
+Also AR as an alternative to extra devices for modern points of interactivity; terminals and points-of-sale.

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/dluxio/dluxio.svg?columns=all)](https://waffle.io/dluxio/dluxio)